The Two Minute Review

 At the last check, Smart Money People had collected 430 reviews which gave the Co-Op an average score of 3.7 out of 5.

 Co-operative Bank in a Nutshell?

 The Co-operative bank aims to be Britain’s most ethical high street bank.
-It was founded as far back as 1872, but in 1992 introduced its “Ethical Policy” – the latest version of which was published in 2020.
-It aims to commit the bank to people, the planet and community and includes commitments to:
+It was founded way back in 1872, but in 1992 introduced its “Ethical Policy” – the latest version of which was published in 2020.
+It aims to commit the bank to people, the planet and community with commitments to: